 Scientists, doctors and natural health professionals know that dehydration can be linked as the cause of many major behavioral conditions and illnesses.
-Poor nutrition & dehydration has shown to affect a child's school performance by:
+Poor nutrition & dehydration has shown to have serious effects impacting a child's school performance by:

 - Increasing fatigue